best pocket knives

 • Never apply pressure to a folding knife’s blade in a way that could cause it to shut on your fingers.

 • Give any kids in your home a full explanation of knives and knife safety.
-Tell children that knives are not toys, but rather tools.
-Making sure they are completely aware of how to use and care for a knife safely is the first step in educating them to be responsible knife users and/or future knife owners.
+Tell children that knives are not toys but rather tools.
+Ensuring they are entirely aware of how to use and care for a knife safely is the first step in educating them to be responsible knife users and future knife owners.

 You can find additional information regarding knife safety from the American Knife & Tool Institute.